Business Associate Agreement (BAA)

 Data Use Agreement (DUA)

-A contract entered into by a covered entity and a data recipient pursuant to which the covered entity may disclose a Limited Data Set to the recipient for research, public health, or health care operations.
+Under HIPAA, a contract entered into by a covered entity and a data recipient pursuant to which the covered entity may disclose a Limited Data Set to the recipient for research, public health, or health care operations.

 Equipment Loan Agreement

 A contract that governs the loan of equipment from outside entities to Stanford for research purposes.